sanity-io/document-internationalization/README.md

 # @sanity/document-internationalization

+⚠️ This is presently a POC for a future version of this plugin.
+It should not be used in Production and may significantly change.

+---

-This is a complete rewrite of the original v0 Document Internationalization plugin, exclusively for Sanity Studio v3.
+A complete rewrite of the original v0 Document Internationalization plugin, exclusively for Sanity Studio v3.
 The major differences include:

 - Start new documents in any language and create references later
 - Storing translation references in a separate "meta" document